FAQs

 Yes!
 CARA would not have survived this long if not for the efforts of volunteers.

-We need volunteers to help us boost our adoption, TNR, and education programs.
+We need volunteers to help us boost our adoption, CNVR, and education programs.
 Opportunities include making home visits, walking our rescues, blogging, creating graphics designs, and organizing events.

 We’re big on educating the public, especially the next generation, about responsible pet ownership so we also need volunteers who can be trained to represent CARA in schools and events.